Brooks Island Regional Shoreline

 Buckeye trees become covered with columns of sweet-smelling flowers.

 5-part compound leaves are palmate (shaped like a hand).
-Leaf edges are finely-toothed.
-Leaves bud in early February, well before flowering.
+Leaf edges are finely-toothed and bud in early February.

 Trees in the open form a dome shape, often growing 40 feet tall and 40 feet wide.
 They can live 250 years.